GPS Tracking System Laws

 With the increasing popularity of GPS tracking systems, many consumers interested in this new form of monitoring technology may have asked themselves about the legality or potential laws surrounding vehicle tracking.
-Whether the user is a law enforcement agency, parent of a teenager, or spouse suspecting infidelity, understanding the varying laws of using a GPS tracking system is important.
+Whether the user is a police enforcement agency, parent of a teenager, or spouse suspecting infidelity, understanding the varying laws of using a GPS monitoring system is important.

 1. Magnetic Mounts